By Dietmar Dath

 April 2018.
 Paperback.
 Ebook also available.

-After mankind’s near-extermination, a kingdom of animals harnessing biotechnology wages a multi-planetary war against a new form of artificial intelligence.
+After mankind’s near-extermination, ending of The Age of the Monotony, a kingdom of animals harnessing biotechnology wages a multi-planetary war against a new form of artificial intelligence.

 Dietmar Dath joins the tradition of Voltaire and Jules Verne, of Thomas Morus and Mary Shelley.
 His novel tells of the downfall and rebirth of civilization.
 It is a fantastic love song, an epic meditation on the theory of evolution.

 The Abolition of Species is the magnum opus by Dietmar Dath.
 A book somewhere between Douglas Adams, George Orwell, and Philip K. Dick.

 Dietmar Dath is the most productive and radical writer in Germany.